schoblaska/io_daemonizer/README.md

     end
   }
 )
 ```

 Now the slow step is performed once and its state is stored in memory in a persistent thread running in the background.
-Calling the script will pipe arguments over a TCP socket to the daemon process, which executes the `run` proc in the scope of the `setup` step and returns the results over the socket.
+Calling the script will pipe arguments over a TCP socket to the daemon process, which executes the `run` lambda in the scope of the `setup` step and returns the results over the socket.
 The caller then prints the results to stdout.

 ## Usage
 IO Daemonizer is packaged as a gem, but it has no dependencies outside the core library and you may find it more convenient to include `io_daemonizer.rb` in your project directly.
 It needs to be loaded with each call to your script, so the less overhead the better.

 ## Roadmap
 * [x] proof of concept
+* [ ] block while setting up daemon
 * [ ] basic docs (benchmarks, server control)
 * [ ] license
 * [ ] :bookmark: `v.1`: gemify